CNS University Student Representative Program

-The TLC is still looking for one volunteer student or post-doctoral fellow USR at the following Canadian institutions: Acadia University; Concordia University; Dalhousie University; Laval University; McMaster University; Simon Fraser University; Université de Moncton; University of PEI; University of Waterloo; University of Western Ontario (Brescia); University of Windsor; York University.
+The TLC is looking for one student or post-doctoral fellow USR at the following institutions: Acadia University; University of British Columbia; University of Calgary; Concordia University; Dalhousie University; University of Guelph; Laval University; McMaster University; Université de Moncton; Mount Saint Vincent University; University of PEI; Université de Sherbrooke; Simon Fraser University; St FX University; University of Waterloo; University of Western Ontario (Brescia); University of Windsor; York University.

-The TLC is still looking for a Faculty advisor at the following Canadian institutions: Acadia University; Dalhousie University; McGill University; Montreal University; Universite de Sherbrooke; Simon Fraser University; Université de Moncton; University of PEI; University of Windsor.
+The TLC is looking for a Faculty Advisor at the following institutions: Acadia University; Concordia University; Dalhousie University; McGill University, Université de Moncton; Montreal University; University of PEI; Université de Sherbrooke; Simon Fraser University; University of Windsor.

 University Student Representatives

 USRs play an important role, as student leaders, in growing and sustaining their institution’s student nutrition community.
-USRs are supported by the CNS TLC and a University Faculty Mentor to maximize student engagement through:
+During physical distancing, this role is especially important to engage and support fellow nutrition trainees.
+USRs are supported by the CNS TLC and a University Faculty Advisor to maximize student engagement through: